How Variable Speed Pool Pumps Work - Complete Guide

 - Motor Response: The permanent magnet motor responds instantly to frequency changes, smoothly transitioning between speeds

-- Flow Adjustment: Water flow rate changes proportionally with pump speed - halving the RPM roughly halves the flow rate
+- Flow Adjustment: Water flow rate changes with pump speed - reducing RPM decreases flow rate proportionally according to pump affinity laws

 Energy Efficiency Mechanics